 In almost every case we see, no, you do not need to file every year.
 The IRS generally wants to see the last seven years of returns on file.
-But it really depends.
-Certainly if the IRS filed for you, you'll want to replace the Substitute for Returns with returns of your own to reduce the balance they assessed.
-If you're getting refunds and won't owe taxes, you can focus on the last four years only 2013 to 2016 (as the statute of limitations prevents refunds beyond 3-4 years.)
+But it depends.
+If the IRS filed for you, you'll want to replace the Substitute for Returns with returns of your own to reduce the balance they assessed.
+If you're getting refunds and won't owe taxes, you can focus on the last four years only (as the statute of limitations prevents refunds beyond 3-4 years.)

 How do your tax professionals at Washington Tax Services handle this for you?

-We get thorough information on your tax situation, but tread very lightly by posting Power of Attorney for you and researching your record online.
-By acquiring your tax info online, we avoid any contact to a live person at the IRS and possible flagging of your situation.
+We get thorough information on your tax situation, treading very lightly by posting Power of Attorney for you and researching your record online.
+By acquiring your tax info online, we avoid direct contact with the IRS and that might flag your situation.

 We'll determine the amount of years that need to be filed.
-All of the IRS records will be faxed to our office or we will download them off the IRS e-services website.
+All of the IRS records will be faxed to our office or we'll download them off the IRS e-services website.

-There are cases where the IRS filed for you—creating balances due—and you're likely going to be a hardship or Offer in Compromise (OIC) candidate.
-In these scenarios, we might not file the returns as it's a waste of effort; you're going to settle with them anyway so why bother?
+There are cases where the IRS filed for you—creating balances due—and you're likely going to be a hardship candidate.
+In these scenarios, we might not file the returns as it's a waste of effort; you're likely not going to pay in full so why bother?

-Is 2017 the year you finally solve your tax problem?
+Is 2022 the year you finally solve your tax problem?
 Go for it!
-Give the staff of Washington Tax a call at 1-888-282-4697 or email a description of your tax situation and we'll call you.
+Give us a call at 1-888-282-4697 or email a description of your tax situation and we'll call you.